fabiomattei/uddocs/_tutorials/setup.md

 ---
 layout: page
-name: Setting the system up
+title: Setting the system up
 ---

 # Setting up a new project